lucified/lucify-component-builder/API.md

 ### General options

-`assetContext`: HTTP path for the entry point `ìndex.html`, including trailing slash, not including `baseUrl` defaults to `''`.
+-`assetContext`: HTTP path for the entry point `ìndex.html`, including trailing slash, not including `baseUrl` defaults to `''`.
-`flow`: Flow id of flow in which to send notifications `maxAge`: The maxAge for HTTP cache headers for assets with rev urls `bucket`: The s3 bucket in which to deploy
-`baseUrl`: The base url on the server, including trailing slash, not including path. e.g. `http://www.example.com/` `commit`: Git commit hash
+-`flow`: Flow id of flow in which to send notifications -`maxAge`: The maxAge for HTTP cache headers for assets with rev urls -`bucket`: The s3 bucket in which to deploy -`baseUrl`: The base url on the server, including trailing slash, not including path. e.g. `http://www.example.com/` -`commit`: Git commit hash
-`branch`: Git branch name
+-`branch`: Git branch name
-`project`: GitHub project name
+-`project`: GitHub project name
-`org`: GitHub organization name,
+-`org`: GitHub organization name,
-`embedCodes`: Set to `true` to generate `embed-codes.html` along boostrapping `index.html`
+-`embedCodes`: Set to `true` to generate `embed-codes.html` along boostrapping `index.html`

 ### Options for bootstrapping `index.html`

-`iframeResize`: Set to `true` to bundle IFrame resizing code into bootstrapping index.html.
-Defaults to `true` `reactRouter`: Set to `true` to bootstrap with react-router -based project, instead of bootstrapping as React component.
+-`iframeResize`: Set to `true` to bundle IFrame resizing code into bootstrapping index.html.
+Defaults to `true` -`reactRouter`: Set to `true` to bootstrap with react-router -based project, instead of bootstrapping as React component.
 Defaults to `false`.
-`googleAds`: Set to `true` to enable script src snippet in `index.html` for Google ads.
+-`googleAds`: Set to `true` to enable script src snippet in `index.html` for Google ads.
 Defaults to `true`.
 TODO: should be Google Ads Id instead of boolean.
-`googleAnalytics`: Set to `true` to enable script src snippet in `index.html` for Google Analytics.
+-`googleAnalytics`: Set to `true` to enable script src snippet in `index.html` for Google Analytics.
 Defaults to `true`.
 TODO: should be Google Analytics Id instead of boolean.
-`riveted`: Set to `true` to enable script src snippet in `index.html` for Riveted.js.
+-`riveted`: Set to `true` to enable script src snippet in `index.html` for Riveted.js.
 Defaults to `true`.

 ### Options for single-page projects